 Sharing your information with an accountant is by far the most hands-off way for you to handle your accounting.
 An accountant, especially when you find a talented and certified one, has the time to be thorough and the knowledge to optimize your finances.
 Just know that a good accountant can come with a high price tag.

 If it makes sense for you financially to use an accountant, you will still most likely want to collect the information they need (which can help cut down some on costs).
 If you like using spreadsheets, you can track your payments received and should be sure to keep a thorough record of the payment details, such as payment date, amount, method, a description of payment, current tenants, street, unit, city, state, and zip code.
 This, in and of itself, may still seem daunting, and could lead to errors or missed information.

 To simplify data collection, you can use online landlord management software, like RentRedi, where you can track and export payments and expenses with ease.
 RentRedi also makes sharing information with your accountant a breeze.
-Your accountant can create a team account (for free!) that allows them to see the information they need (without giving them access to information they don’t) and download your payments info to Excel, Quickbooks Online, or Quickbooks Desktop.
+Your accountant can create a team account (for free!) that allows them to see the information they need (without giving them access to information they don’t) and download your payments info to Excel or Quickbooks Online.
 Pat yourself on the back, you’re done!